runninguru/MySQL-eCommerce/README.md

 </li>

 </ul>
 These columns are not designed to be a robust logging or auditing mechanism.
-Think of them as a development/audit tool used to track the most recent changes made to each row in a table.
+Think of them as a development/audit tool used to track the <i>most recent</i> changes made to each row in a table.
 The created_by & creation_date columns are populated with data based on the database user.
-At the same time, though, permission to edit data in these columns is restricted, and values in these columns are updated/insert with triggers.
-That way, you can have users INSERT or UPDATE who don't have permission to alter these columns
+At the same time, though, permission to edit data in these columns is restricted, and values in these columns are updated/inserted with triggers.
+That way, when a db user commits an INSERT or UPDATE, a trigger automatically populates these four columns with the appropriate information.

 ## Contributors
 [:arrow_up:\[Back to Top\]](https://github.com/runninguru/MySQL-eCommerce)